pdfblah.com

 1. Open pdfblah.com and drop in your PDF.

-2. Enter what to change.
-Type the text to find and the text to replace it with.
-Add more rows for more changes.
+2. + Add step → Replace.
+Type the text to find and its replacement.
+Add more steps for more changes.

 3. Pick the scope.
 Replace the first match, every match, or the Nth match.
 You can also ignore case or match whole words only.

 4. Preview for free.
-You see exactly which replacements landed, on a watermarked preview, before you pay anything.
+You see exactly which replacements landed, on a watermarked preview, before you download anything.

 Try it now

-Upload a PDF and see the change before you pay.
+Upload a PDF and see the change.
+Free while we're testing.

 Find and replace in a PDF